Makeup Tips for Older Women

 - Foundation: A moisturizing foundation is important, but whether you use a liquid, cream moisturizer or powder foundation, start with as little as you dare!
 Our skin becomes dry as we age, and excess foundation tends to enhance the pores and lines of our face, giving us an older appearance.

 - Mascara: One of the best things you can do is to find a mascara that doesn’t smudge or end up below your eyes!
 Try one of the many products that create a tube of color around your lashes and wash off with water.
 (Clinique has a good one) Always apply to your top lashes and sparingly to the bottom, touching up only the outer corners of the eyelash.
+See our preferred list of the best mascaras for older women.

 - Liner: Avoid it for daytime use.
 If you do use it, use a quality product and go lightly.
+Instead of drawing a continuous line from inner to outer eye, use a brush or sharpened eyeliner pencil to make dots close together in a line all along the eyelid.

 - Lips: Muted colors are best, with a liner that is neutral or matches the lip color.
 If you use a long-wearing or matte lipstick, use a bit of gloss to soften the look.
 Lip gloss provides a fuller, “plumping” effect.